-And you may not have noticed but that place is right beside the window and every day, your phone takes an hour or two of sunlight directly.
+And you may not have noticed, but that place is right beside the window, and your phone directly takes an hour or two of sunlight every day.

 Just remove the phone from direct sunlight and keep it at normal temperature for a while.
-After a few hours you phone should cool down.
+After a few hours, your phone should cool down.

 6. Disable Bluetooth and Reduce Camera Use

-Stop using Bluetooth for too long or at least, turn it off when you are not using with it.
+Stop using Bluetooth for too long, or at least turn it off when you are not using it.
 Some people have the habit of leaving Bluetooth activated on their Android devices.

 This habit is bad for the battery.
-Bluetooth is battery hungry and in some cases, prolonged use is known to overheat smartphones.
+Bluetooth is battery hungry; in some cases, prolonged use is known to overheat smartphones.

 The second culprit is the camera.
 There are multiple forums dedicated to this particular issue.
 Now, if you are someone who takes one or two photos now and then, you shouldn’t be worried.